 Columnstore tables and indexes are always stored with columnstore compression.
 You can further reduce the size of columnstore data by configuring an additional compression called archival compression.
 To perform archival compression, SQL Server runs the Microsoft XPRESS compression algorithm on the data.
 Add or remove archival compression by using the following data compression types:

-Use COLUMNSTORE data compression to decompress archival compression.
-This resulting data will continue to be compressed with columnstore compression.
+- Use COLUMNSTORE data compression to decompress archival compression.
+The resulting data continue to be compressed with columnstore compression.

 ALTER TABLE ColumnstoreTable1 REBUILD PARTITION = 1 WITH (DATA_COMPRESSION = COLUMNSTORE_ARCHIVE) ; ALTER TABLE ColumnstoreTable1 REBUILD PARTITION = ALL WITH (DATA_COMPRESSION = COLUMNSTORE_ARCHIVE) ; ALTER TABLE ColumnstoreTable1 REBUILD PARTITION = ALL WITH (DATA_COMPRESSION = COLUMNSTORE_ARCHIVE ON PARTITIONS (2,4)) ;